SaraPandolfi/BM_cell_classification/README.md

     - `MMZ/0001-1000` - Contains 1000 images belonging to class MMZ.
     - `NGS/0001-1000` - Contains 1000 images belonging to class NGS.

-4. Repeating the step 2 and 3 per each class in the subfolders `2001-3000`, but this time download only the first 100 images per each class, another folder called `test_images` shall be created with the same structure.
+6. Repeat the steps 2 and 3 per each class in the subfolders `2001-3000`, but this time download only the first 100 images per each class, another folder called `test_images` shall be created with the same structure.
 This smaller folder will be used in the evaluation module as a test set.

 The images IDs used are reported in the file [images_IDs](https://github.com/SaraPandolfi/BM_cell_classification/blob/master/images_IDs.txt).